-- Separate control of all lines of luminaires; i.e. one brightness controller (receiver) per line of luminaires, placed along the longitudinal axis of the lines of luminaires(up to four lights). - Two to four lines of luminaires are grouped and controlled by a single brightness controller (receiver) which must be mounted in the centre between the longitudinal axis of the two outer lines of luminaires of the group.
+- Separate control of all lines of luminaires; i.e. one brightness controller (receiver) per line of luminaires, placed along the longitudinal axis of the lines of luminaires (up to four lines of luminaires). - Two to four lines of luminaires are grouped and controlled by a single brightness controller (receiver) which must be mounted in the center between the longitudinal axis of the two outer lines of luminaires of the group.

-Calculation example (Figure 6)
+Calculation example (Figure 7)

-For the example in Figure 6 horizontal light intensity of 16000 Lux (which roughly reflects a sunny day) 6,7 m from the window (i.e. beneath the third light) results in a daylight quotient of only:
+For the example in figure 7 horizontal light intensity of 16000 Lux (which roughly reflects a sunny day) 6,7 m from the window (i.e. beneath the third line of luminaires) results in a daylight quotient of only: